Experts-Vision/ev-odoo-basic/README.md

   - It runs postgres Docker container.
   - Do not run `compose.yaml` file directly, instead run `run-postgres` script.
 - `run-profiles/dev-ubuntu/env.conf`
-  - It contains the Odoo configurations usde by dev-ubuntu run profile.
+  - It contains the Odoo configurations used by dev-ubuntu run profile.
+  - It will be copied to the Docker image.
+- `run-profiles/dev-windows`
+  - A profile to run the project in local Windows during development.
+  - It runs postgres Docker container.
+  - Do not run `compose.yaml` file directly, instead run `run-postgres` script.
+- `run-profiles/dev-windows/env.conf`
+  - It contains the Odoo configurations used by dev-windows run profile.
   - It will be copied to the Docker image.
 - `run-profiles/local-ubuntu`
   - A profile to run the project in local ubuntu in customer machine.